The books of Jim should have been a dire warning... but to whom?

 “It’s all right.
 I … I… You are forgiven, my son.”
 The words didn’t seem to be my own, like someone else spoke them.

 I can’t touch any of these people.
-Humans seem to be some kind of conduit to awaken powers.
+Humans seem to be some kind of conduit to this weird energy.
 How is that possible?
-I've got to read the DJ book.
+I've got to find some answers.
+Maybe that DJ book.

 Shayna ran toward me and knelt.
 “Oh, please forgive me.
 They meant no harm.
 Please punish me, Hulant.
 Not them.
 I'm the one who told them they could come.”